 - Link clicks (useful if you want to track outbound affiliate clicks)

-- Any other event that matters for your business’s bottom line
+- Any other event that matters to your business’s bottom line

-While you won’t see a dollar amount of “revenue won” next to each of these conversion events, you will have a true picture of how each piece of content moves prospects toward a purchase.
-You’ll be able to parse what kind of content journeys result in the highest-value sales and optimize future content investment accordingly.
+While you won’t see revenue next to each of these conversion events, you’ll have a true picture of how each piece of content moves prospects toward a purchase.
+Understand what kind of content journey results in the highest-value sales, then optimize your content strategy accordingly.

-Content-specific attribution modeling and conversion tracking will give you a more accurate picture of how content assists in generating revenue.
+Content-specific attribution modeling and conversion tracking give you a more accurate picture of how content impacts revenue.
 But that’s not the whole story.

-A better measure of content success is a user’s true engagement with your content.
-True engagement measures not only whether or not a user clicked but also how long visitors spend actively engaged with your content.
+A key factor in measuring content marketing ROI is understanding users’ true engagement with your content.
+True engagement measures not only whether a user clicked but also how long visitors spend actively engaged with your content.

-Our tool, Parse.ly, can show you true engagement.
+Parse.ly can show you true engagement through our engaged time metric.
 We use a “heartbeat” pixel to check in every few seconds and track whether the browser tab is open and whether the user is currently engaging with the page.
-That means our data isn’t reliant on “exit events” in the same way Google is.
-And we’ve created a proprietary algorithm that’s able to accurately track the length of a page visit from the initial page view to the end of a session.
+That means our data isn’t reliant on “exit events.”

-Simply put, Google Analytics wasn’t built for content marketing teams.
-That’s why marketers have to jump through tons of hoops and custom dimensions just to get some sense of content ROI.
+As we’ve seen, Google Analytics wasn’t built for content marketing teams.
+But that doesn’t stop marketers jumping through hoops and custom dimensions to get some sense of content ROI.

-Instead, marketers should turn to an analytics solution that’s designed for content marketing from the ground up.
-With Parse.ly, you can more accurately and meaningfully define content marketing ROI and rely on that data to make content strategy decisions and improve your content’s performance.
+There’s a better way.
+Marketers should turn to an analytics solution built for content marketing from the ground up.
+With Parse.ly, you can more accurately and meaningfully define content marketing ROI, relying on that data to make smart content strategy decisions and improve your content’s performance.